rafaelcn/rafaelcn.github.io/_posts/2023-04-05-go-private-modules-in-gitlab.md

 ```

 The other one is to use an access token with the `api`, `read_repository`
 scopes.
+That's quite simple but I personally don't think it's a good solution
+because if you are working with other people your package will still be
-I wrote this hoping it will be helpful to someone and also to solidify
+inaccessible unless they setup their own access token.
+I wrote this hoping it
-this problem in my head.
+will be helpful to someone and also to solidify this problem in my head.